All schools must:

 What should you do if you are worried about your child at school?
 You feel that Your Child’s School Cannot Support His or Her Needs?

 You should talk to your child's teacher or SENCo (Special Education Needs Coordinator) if you're worried about any aspect of school.
 If you are not happy with the response, you can discuss your concerns with the class teacher, head of year, senior leader or head teacher.
 The school will also have a complaints procedure you can follow.
 This should be available on the school’s website.

 Some of our mainstream schools have specialist resource provisions (SRPs) for pupils with complex learning disabilities.

 We also have seven special schools and a service for Education other than at School (EOTAS) which includes a Pupil Referral Unit.

 The distinction between mainstream and special schools is a legal one.
-A special school is wholly for pupils with SEN and is specifically for children with complex special educational needs and/or disabilities whose needs cannot be met within the mainstream schooling system.
+A special school is wholly for pupils with SEND and is specifically for children with complex special educational needs and/or disabilities whose needs cannot be met within the mainstream schooling system.

 More information about our specialist provision can be found here

 These schools can be day or residential and cater wholly or partly for pupils with special educational needs and disabilities.
 It is our practice to place Swindon children in Swindon schools and it would only be in exceptional circumstances that we would seek and fund a school place outside of the Borough.

 There is a national list of DfE approved independent education institutions, independent schools and post-16 providers.